How to create WooCommerce customer notes

 Showing Only the Most Recent WooCommerce customer notes

-The free extension for Users Insights Extended CRM for Users Insights includes an option to show the date of last note for each customer in the user table.
+The free extension for Users Insights Extended CRM for Users Insights includes an option to show each customer’s date of last note in the user table.
 This can be a handy feature because it allows you to sort your customers by this field and have an ordered list of your WooCommerce customers with the most recently added notes on the top.
-In this way you can always know if a new customer note has been added recently by someone from your team.
+This way, you can always know if someone from your team recently added a new customer note.

-Additionally, the Last Note Date field is available in the filters, so you can segment your customers by this field.
+The Last Note Date field is also available in the filters so that you can segment your customers by this field.
 For example, you can apply a filter like “Last note date is 30 days ago”.

 Another feature that the Extended CRM for Users Insights addon provides is searching users by their note content.
-It is available as a filter, called “Note content”.
+It is available as a filter called “Note content”.
 Additionally, since the Users Insights filters are stackable, you can easily apply additional filters.
-For example, the following screenshot illustrates finding all customers who have a note containing the “feedback” text.
+For example, the following screenshot illustrates finding all customers with a note containing the “feedback” text.
 We have also added another filter to further reduce the customer list to the ones who have ordered a specific product:

-If this is a filter combination that you find yourself running often, thank you can automate the process by creating a customer segment.
-Segments are way of having multiple filter applied at once that are automatically updated as the data change, so every time you have a new customer with feedback note that has ordered that specific product, the customer will be automatically added to the customer list:
+If you run this filter combination often, you can automate the process by creating a customer segment.
+Segments are a way of having multiple filters applied at once that are automatically updated as the data change, so every time you have a new customer with a feedback note that has ordered that specific product, the customer will be automatically added to the customer list:

 Creating sticky customer notes

-The Extended CRM for Users Insights extension also adds is the ability to add a sticky note.
-Making a note sticky will make the particular note always stay on top in the customer notes list.
+The Extended CRM for Users Insights extension also adds the ability to add a sticky note.
+Making a note sticky will ensure that the particular note always stays on top of the customer notes list.

-This can be very helpful if you want an important note to be easy to notice.
-The sticky notes are in a different color so they can be different from the regular notes.
+This can be very helpful if you want an essential note to be easily noticed.
+The sticky notes are in a different color to be further from the regular notes.